refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 ## What is refine?

-**refine** is a powerful framework for building web applications, specifically focused on creating admin panels.
+**refine** is a powerful framework for building web applications, specifically focused on creating admin panels, internal tools, and dashboards.
 It provides hooks and components that simplify the development process, making it faster and more efficient.

 Instead of building everything from scratch, **refine** comes with ready-made features like data handling, authentication, access control, and more.
 You can also customize these features to suit your needs.
 This way, you can focus on building your app's core functionality instead of worrying about the infrastructure.

 Moreover, **refine** is designed to be "headless" which gives you the freedom to style it exactly as you want.
-Additionally, it supports out-of-the-box UI libraries like Ant Design and Material UI.
+So, you can use any UI library like PrimeReact to build your app's user interface.
+Additionally, it supports out-of-the-box [UI libraries](https://refine.dev/integrations/).

 You can learn more about **refine** from the [documentation](https://refine.dev/docs/).